apsinsights/aps-enrollment-map/README.md

 ## Add legend and info button

 Next we'll add a color legend and an info button using leaflet's [control](https://leafletjs.com/reference-1.3.2.html#control) class.
+These features are added in Leaflet, but mostly written in html using "div.innerHTML".

 ```javascript
 //make color legend